 I also build geometry in the same way that I would for my video-game work in the development of my comics and illustrated book work.
 I would build the entirety of a story's environments to map out and story board scenes.

-Ink - I use Ink (a game narrative scripting language) for designing dialogue flow and interactive narrative options.
-Jon Ingold, the creator of Ink, was one of my hired designers that worked with me during my time as a Creative Director at Sony.
+Ink - I occasionally use Ink (a game narrative scripting language) for designing dialogue flow and interactive narrative options.
+Jon Ingold, the creator of Ink, was one of the junior designers that I hired at Sony and worked with me during my time as a Creative Director.
 The two of us would work on narrative design work and flows (see VIDEO GAMES: Prototyping - Test Case for more details).
-Ink has now become an industry standard dialogue scripting tool.

 InDesign - I use InDesign for book layout, formatting and publishing when self publishing my own books.